rnd7/weather-board/README.md

 [https://weatherboard.dynv6.net/](https://weatherboard.dynv6.net/)

 ## Run as command
 To tryout locally you can run the following command.
 Node.js has to be installed on your local machine.
-It installs the server and all dependencies temporarily and spawns a process using the default configuration afterwards.
+The command installs the server and all dependencies temporarily and spawns a process using the default configuration.
 Data is not guaranteed to be persisted, as long as you don't define a database path.

 Type this in your preferred Terminal.
-Everything necessary will be downloaded and installed temporarily.

 ```
 npx -y weather-board